MCZhi/Predictive-Decision/README.md

 ```

 ### Training
 Run `train.py`.
-Leave the arguments vacant to use the default setting.
+Leave other arguments vacant to use the default setting.
 ```bash
 python train.py --use_exploration --use_interaction
 ```